Remove the SQL resource provider

 You can find the download links for the resource provider installers in Deploy the resource provider prerequisites.

-Removing the SQL resource provider does not delete tenant databases from hosting servers.
+Removing the SQL resource provider will delete the associated plans and quotas managed by operator.
+But it doesn't delete tenant databases from hosting servers.

 To remove the SQL resource provider